kaywina/docs-layer/tech-blog/blog/2025-09-09-zendesk-python-client.md

 Zendesk is a popular customer support platform used by businesses to manage requests, FAQs, and self-service resources.
 Its Help Center product powers searchable knowledge bases and community forums, while the Zendesk APIs let teams programmatically create, update, and organize content.
 For technical writers, developers, or support engineers, these APIs are a way to automate documentation workflows, sync data across tools, or extend Zendesk beyond its web interface.

 :::tip
+If you want to click around the endpoints before coding, open the [Swagger Editor](https://editor.swagger.io/) and paste in the contents of your OpenAPI YAML/JSON file.
+You'll get interactive docs for the API which you can explore.

 Many other vendors provide a downloadable OpenAPI spec.
-You can apply the steps in this article to any of them.
+You can use Swagger UI to explore those, and apply the steps in this article to any of them.
 :::

 ---